Dropshipping SEO: The Biggest Growth Lever in Your Store

 Adding schema manually can be difficult, and a potential problem for business owners trying to do it on their own.
 But we’ve got another shortcut for you.

-We recommend using the JSON-LD for SEO Shopify app.
+We recommend using the JSON-LD for SEO Shopify app for code schema.
 It’s one of the more expensive apps for dropshipping on Shopify, but the ROI you get from boosting your search engine rankings makes it worth it.
 We recommend it for all high ticket dropshippers.
+In fact, it’s the only SEO app we recommend!

 Addressing Duplicate Content in Product Descriptions

-Many dropshippers just copy and paste the product descriptions they get from suppliers, but that means a whole lot of duplicate content all over the web.
-And Google hates duplicate content – a lot.
+Many dropshippers just copy and paste the product descriptions they get from suppliers, which means there is a lot of duplicate content all over the web.
+And Google hates duplicate content—a lot.

 Heck, just doing the on-page SEO we talked about above already puts you light years ahead of the competition.